jamesdeal89/ARmagazines/README.md

 Furthermore my diagram contains three example error pop-ups.
 These include a file not found error and two file extension errors.

 ### State Transistion Diagram

+Below is a ST diagram which shows how inputs and return values affect the state the program is in:

 <img src="assets/stateDiagram.jpg" alt="image of state transisition diagram" width="700">

+The program starts on the 'Start Menu' state.
+If the user presses the 'Load' button it leads to the 'Load Files' state.
+This will lead to the 'File Not Found Pop-up' state if an error is returned, otherwise it will lead to the 'Detect' state.
+This state loops if the return is 'File Not Found' and enters the 'Show Webcam' state which loops back repeatedly until 'Target Found' is returned.
+This leads to the final accepting state, 'Project Onto Webcam'.

+On the other hand, if at the starting state the user selects the 'generate' or 'update' buttons, it will enter the 'Pairs Input' state.
+If 'OK' is input it will loop in this state until 'Finish' is input.
+This returns to the path taken above by enterting the 'Load Files' state.

 TODO: Structure Diagram
 TODO: Entity Relationship Diagram